-To put it another way, I am generally uninterested in making music with commerce in mind, or with the goal of chasing after someone else’s style or sound.
-I’m interested in discovering the next iteration of *your* sound.
-This is not to say that I haven’t made records that have seen some commercial success; I have.
-But it wasn’t what we were aiming at.
-Inasmuch as any record I make is successful, it’s simply because it’s good, not because we brought in extra writers or focus-grouped the mixes.
+To put it another way, I am uninterested in making music with commerce in mind, or with the goal of chasing after someone else's style or sound.
+I'm interested in discovering the next iteration of *your* sound.
+This is not to say that my work hasn't occasionally seen some success or recognition; it has.
+But it wasn't what we were aiming at.
+Inasmuch as any record I make is successful, it's simply because it's good, not because we brought in extra writers or focus-grouped the mixes.

 I'm similarly uninterested in music-by-committee, in any of its various manifestations.
 I prefer to make art directly with artists, without outside influence, with a bare minimum of people in the room, following our hearts and intuition, with the goal being to arrive at something unique, exceptional, and timeless.

 My goal with every song I record is to record a version of the song that elicits a response somewhere on a spectrum between deeply emotional and "Holy shit, that's fucking great."
 Ideally, both.